 Equity Grant Procedures.
 The Company does not coordinate PARS grants with the release of material non-public information.
 Company-wide equity grants, including equity grants to executive officers, are generally awarded on the date of the regularly scheduled fall meeting of the Human Resources and Compensation Committee when other compensation decisions are made.
-The equity grants for fiscal 2015 were approved at the scheduled Committee meeting on September 30, 2014, effective October 1, 2014.
+The equity grants for fiscal 2016 were approved at the scheduled Committee meeting on November 11, 2015, effective on that date.
 Throughout each year, equity awards are made to new hires, promoted employees or in other special circumstances, generally on the first trading day of the month after hire or the date of the next Committee meeting.
 The Committee has delegated to the CEO the authority to grant stock option awards to key employees (other than executive officers) subject to certain limitations and restrictions, including an exercise price not less than the market closing price on the grant date; however, no such options are currently outstanding.

 Total Compensation.
-The Committee increased the executive officers' target total compensation for fiscal 2015 by approximately 4.5% over the fiscal 2014 levels.
-For fiscal 2016, the Committee increased the executive officers' target total compensation by approximately 4.0%.
+The Committee increased the executive officers' target total compensation for fiscal 2016 by approximately 4.0% over the fiscal 2015 levels.
 The Company does not believe that any risks arising from its compensation policies and practices are reasonably likely to have a material adverse effect on the Company.
 Any such risk is mitigated by the multiple elements of the compensation programs, including base salary, annual cash incentive programs, and equity awards which are earned over multiple years.
 This structure encourages decision-making that is in the best long-term interests of the Company and the shareholders.